Maria Alexandrovna (Marie of Hesse): Declining health

-In 1865, Alexander II fell deeply in love with 18-year-old Catherine Dolgorukova, a distant cousin of his former mistress.
+In 1865, Alexander II fell deeply in love with 18-year-old Princess Ekaterina Mikhailovna Dolgorukova, a distant cousin of his former mistress.
 Catherine resisted his advances for over a year, but they became lovers in July 1866.
 Empress Maria inevitably heard about the affair, but she initially did not attach great importance to it.

-In order to have comfortable accommodations and rest in their route from St Petersburg to Crimea, Alexander II ordered the reconstruction of the Imperial Palace in Kiev.
+In order to have comfortable accommodations and rest in their route from St. Petersburg to Crimea, Alexander II ordered the reconstruction of the Imperial Palace in Kiev.
 It was in total disrepair and abandoned for almost half a century after the palace burned down in a series of fires in the early 19th century.
 The commission was assigned in 1867 to the architect Konstantin Mayevsky, using old drawings and watercolors as guide.
 Work took place from 1868 to 1870 and the Kievan palace was then renamed Mariinskyi Palace after the Empress Maria Alexandrovna.
 By her wish, a large park was established off the southern side of the palace.
 The palace was used as a residence for visiting members of the imperial family until 1917.
 Currently it is the official ceremonial residence of the President of Ukraine.